Toshi-plsReadty/Toshi-plsReadty/README.md

 ### 🦇 Hi toshi here!

 - this is mostly for PT
-- Toshi , Ghia , Cornpy
+- Toshi/haza , Ghia , Cornpy
 - **He/they** + neos | trans ftm | questioning
 - you can ask for my discord if were friends